 Board Meetings and Monthly Meetings

-NETA board meetings are held four times a year, generally in September, January, March, and June, at Boston University CELOP.
+NETA board meetings are held four times a year, generally in September, January, March, and June.
 All except the June meeting occur just before monthly meetings, and usually from 10:00 to 1:00.
 Final dates, times, and agendas are announced in advance via email.
 All active NETA members are welcome to attend.

 Board meeting dates for 2017-18: September 23, January 27, March 24, June - TBD.